QuayeDNA/ExamScriptTracking/FINGERPRINT_ATTENDANCE.md

 Q: Can students fake biometric scans?
 A: No. Device-level authentication uses secure hardware that cannot be spoofed.
 Challenge-response tokens ensure authenticity.
 Q: What about students without smartphones (self-service mode)?
-A: They use the direct scanning mode on the invigilator's device.
+A: They use the direct scanning mode on the lecturer's/class representative's device.
 Q: How accurate is geolocation on mobile devices?
 A: GPS accuracy is typically 5-10 meters outdoors.
 We use a 50-meter radius to account for signal variation and multi-story buildings.
 Q: What if the external biometric data source changes format?